 New solutions are necessary to ensure everyone benefits from the next generation of money.
 AXIA offers a fresh take on how a global reserve currency can be designed to benefit people beyond national borders.
 Although AXIA Coin is supported like a commodity-backed stablecoin, the allocation of value functions much differently.
 The AXIA Dual Blockchain Design highlights how this particular mechanism, and others, interact on the platform to achieve optimal stablecoin-like performance, but within a true open and decentralized marketplace.

 The AXIA Coin Network Blockchain

 The AXIA Coin Network Blockchain facilitates the transfer of value between participants.
-Users interact with this network through a decentralized application (DApp) built on the Open Application Network (OAN).
+Users interact with this network through a decentralized application (DApp) built on a public blockchain network.
 Like some fiat payment networks, AXIA distinguishes between user groups—individual, business, or charity.
 The AXIA Transaction Link (ATL) operates as a series of connected smart contracts on the AXIA Coin Network Blockchain, executing transactions in line with predetermined user group rewards and fee schedules.
 Each of these transactions registers to the AXIA Coin Platform Blockchain for complete transparency.

 The AXIA Reserve Blockchain